LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Big-Bore Hot Rod

 .44 Caliber cartridges are also inherently accurate.
-There’s just something about .429-inch diameter bullets (the .44’s true bore size) which imparts excellent stability—a desirable trait for hunting guns.
+There’s just something about .429-inch diameter bullets (the .44’s true bore size) that imparts excellent stability—a desirable trait for hunting guns.

 Ammunition companies have responded to this longer barrel trend and they often quote velocity figures based on longer test barrels.
 The downside is some companies do not disclose the length they used to test a particular load.
 If barrel length is not listed in a sales brochure, contact the company for further information before you make a final selection.
 Loads intended for long tubes may provide inadequate results when shot from shorter guns.